Blog /

 What Counts as Night Driving in New York?

-New York has the most complex night definition: sunset or 9 PM, whichever comes first, until 5 AM.
+New York defines night as sunset or 9 PM, whichever comes first, continuing until 5 AM.

 RequirementDetails